tdex-network/tdex-box/README.md

 #### Onion

-Add this compose service at the bottom of the compose file (either `docker-compose-elements.yml` or `docker-compose-esplora.yml`)
+Add this compose service at the bottom of the compose file (either `docker-compose.yml`)

 ```yml
   # Tor Onion Hidden service